Wizards Frequently Asked Questions

 4. Fire up your FTP program.
 Change the directory to the correct directory for the CGI scripts (usually "cgi-bin") and upload the script to your web server.
 Critical: You will have to upload the file in ASCII or Text mode.
 Do not rely on the auto-detection facility of your FTP program since the FTP program might assume that the file you're uploading is a binary file from its unknown extension.

 5. If your web server is a Unix system, you will probably have to change the permissions on the uploaded file.
 Change it so that it is readable and executable by everyone.
 If you are using a Unix FTP program, change the permissions to 755.
-If you are using WS_FTP on Windows, right click the file you've just uploaded (on the web host, not your local file) and choose "chmod".
+If you are using a Windows FTP program on Windows, see if you can right click the file you've just uploaded (on the web host, not your local file) and choose "chmod" or something called "permissions" (the actual words vary from FTP program to FTP program).
 You'll be presented with a dialog box where you should check "Read, Write, Execute" for the owner, and "Read, Execute" for the group and everyone else.

 Congratulations.
 You've installed your CGI script.